Occoquan, Virginia

 Occoquan (/ˈɒkəkwɒn/) is a town in eastern Prince William County, Virginia, United States, founded in 1804.
-The population was 934 at the 2010 United States census.
+As of the 2020 census, Occoquan had a population of 1,035.
 The current mayor is Earnest W. Porta Jr. Today, the town is a restored artists' community, with shops, outdoor dining, ghost walks, and a town boat dock, as well as historic buildings dating back to the 19th century.

 History

 Occoquan is derived from an Algonquian Doeg Indian word, meaning "at the end of the water".
 Located on the Occoquan River, Occoquan was long a site of indigenous peoples' habitation.
 Like the British colonists after them, they relied on the river for transportation and trade, as well as fish.
 Early in the 1600s Capt.
 John Smith sailed and explored the Occoquan River.
 In 1608, when the first European reached Northern Virginia, the Tauxenent tribe (also known by the English as the "Dogues") had its main village at the mouth of the Occoquan River.
 This tribe was more closely associated with neighbors such as the Piscataways (located across the Potomac River in what is now Maryland) than the other Algonquian-speaking tribes to the south.
-The local chief was called a Tayac, who was subservient to an "emperor" located in Prince George’s County.
+The local chief was called a Tayac, who was subservient to an "emperor" located in Prince George's County.